Management Policies & Systems

 Masako Egawa

-Ms. Egawa’s experience and insights as a specialist cultivated over the course of her career in working experience at global financial institutions, research and experience in corporate governance, management experience in educational corporations, etc. are highly beneficial to Mitsubishi Electric.
-The Company expects her to oversee the Company’s business operations if she is elected as Outside Director, by using a wide range of experience and insights especially in the fields of corporate management and corporate strategies, ESG, finance and accounting, global affairs, and business development and investment at the Board of Directors and each Committee.
+Member of the Nomination Committee and the Compensation Committee Ms. Egawa’s experience and insights as a specialist cultivated over the course of her career in working at global financial institutions, research and experience in corporate governance, management experience in educational corporations, are highly beneficial to Mitsubishi Electric.
+Serving as Outside Director of the Company since June 2023, she has overseen the Company’s business operations, and she is also currently making efforts for various activities as Member of the Nomination Committee and the Compensation Committee.
+The Company expects her to oversee the Company’s business operations by using a wide range of experience and insights especially in the fields of corporate management, corporate strategies and globalization, sustainability, finance and accounting, legal affairs, compliance and governance, and business development and investment at the Board of Directors and each Committee.
+100%

 photo: Haruka Matsuyama